 Whether you opt for the speed and convenience of the Channel Tunnel or choose a mini cruise across to France, therefore, our closest neighbour has never been easier to reach for your next motorhome tour.

 But, so much for getting there – what are you likely to make of the driving in France and what should you know about taking your motorhome?

 One of the main dangers may be the lure of the open road itself.
 Especially if you are chasing the sun, you might be tempted to drive much further in your motorhome in France than you are used to at home.

-You need to remember your UK driving licence, but at the time of writing (September 2019), you do not need an international driving permit for France.
+You need to remember your UK driving licence, but at the time of writing (September 2020), you do not need an international driving permit for France.
 Do note that this could change due to Brexit, so check with the Government website for clarification.

 You must also have evidence of insurance for your motorhome since a minimum of third party cover is obligatory in France – as it is throughout the rest of Europe.

 When driving in France, you must have onboard a warning triangle and a reflective jacket to wear in case of roadside emergencies together with a first-aid kit.